bitfinexcom/dazaar/docs/whitepaper.md

 Since Dazaar relies on buyers finding the seller of a dataset it uses a slightly different model.

-Only selling peers announce themself to the network.
+Only selling peers announce themselves to the network.
 As their discovery topic they use their 32 byte Noise public key instead of the "Discovery key".
 This makes it easier for buyers to quickly find the seller they are looking for.
-Since Hypercore does the full Noise XX handshake and Dazaar verfifies that the seller's static key was indeed the one the buyer was trying to connect to, bad peers will be automatically rejected if they announce to the sellers topic.
+Since Hypercore does the full Noise XX handshake and Dazaar verifies that the seller's static key was indeed the one the buyer was trying to connect to, bad peers will automatically be rejected if they announce to the sellers topic.

 ## Dazaar Card

-To easier distribute the payment terms and other metadata for the data set you want to share on Dazaar in a structured way, we introduce the "Dazaar Card", a JSON object describing your data set and terms.
+To easier distribute the payment terms and other metadata for the dataset being offered on Dazaar in a structured way, we introduce the "Dazaar Card", a JSON object describing your dataset and terms.

 A Dazaard card looks like this: